Bob Hannum Polishes Historic Markers in Time for the 250th

 I also discovered that many more tiles were damaged than I originally observed.
 On closer inspection, some previous repairs were done too quickly causing 'overcuts' in adjoining tiles.
 These too needed to be replaced.

-So I returned for another final six weeks in May 2022 to finish before the new ambassador arrived in July.
+So I returned for another six weeks in May 2022 to finish before the new ambassador arrived in July.

 Mysteries

 Manansala experimented with the limits of cubism throughout his career, achieving an innovation in three-dimensionality which is now known as ‘Transparent Cubism’.
-Below is a great example.
+Above is a great example.
 Notice the stained-glass, transparent effect that Manansala achieved - this was a first!

 I believe that in this pool Manansala experimented again.
 This time he investigated movement.
 If this is true it adds even greater importance to the artwork.
 Take a look at the images below.
-I apologize for the blue - we were under a blue tarp to provide shade while we worked and too big to remove every time I took a photo!

 These are particularly difficult, time-consuming, and expensive cuts, detail which makes no sense unless Manansala had an important reason.
 My masons confirmed that such extra time and expense would never be done unless specifically requested.
 Why choose small curves and indentations rather than easy straight cuts?
 Why create details that no one can see when the pool is filled?
 Why place such details only on the sea creatures?
 I think Manansala discovered that these details work along with sunlight and water to create movement, a theory to be tested when the pool is filled.